Skip to contents

 The main differences to the svg file are

-1. the actual strokes are not only given as d-attributes describing Bézier curves but also as two-column matrices describing discretizations of these curves.
+1. the actual strokes are not only given as d-attributes describing Bézier curves, but but also as two-column matrices describing discretizations of these curves.
 These matrices are the actual contents of the innermost lists in stroketree, but are more conveniently accessed via the function get_strokes.
+Starting with version 0.13.0, there is also an additional attribute "beziermat", which describes the Bézier curves for the stroke in a 2 x (1+3n) matrix format.
+The first column is the start point, then each triplet of columns stands for control point 1, control point 2 and end point (=start point of the next Bézier curve if any).

 2. The positions of the stroke numbers (for plotting) are saved as an attribute strokenum_coords to the entire stroke tree rather than a separate element.